comprakt/comprakt/README.md

 In case for binary tests, run it another time to regenerate the reference files for the generated binaries.

+If the compiler crashes during firm graph generation, VCG files are generated in the `/compiler-cli/.tmpIR/` folder.
+(But note that if you are testing the compiler directly by using `cargo run` instead of `cargo test`, VCG files are generated in `.tmpIR/` in the root of the repository.)

 ## Tools